techidaily/site-games-able/source/_posts/opera-gx-and-edge-combat-ultimate-gaming-browser-winner.md

 ![Microsoft Edge Visuals](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/microsoft-edge-ui-overview.jpg)

  On the other hand, Microsoft Edge looks like a very modern web browser featuring a minimalist design that most Windows users love.
-Sure enough, there are themes that you can[download and install from the Microsoft Store](https://www.makeuseof.com/reasons-download-apps-microsoft-store/) .
+Sure enough, there are themes that you can [download and install from the Microsoft Store](https://www.makeuseof.com/reasons-download-apps-microsoft-store/) .
 However, they are mostly limited to changing the web browser's wallpaper.

 ![Edge Gaming Themes](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/microsoft-edge-gaming-themes.jpg)